Ecosystem-Assessments/nceadfo/pubs/nceahab/nceahab_report.md

 ## Joint cumulative effects to species

 Results from the network-scale assessment (*i.e.* direct stressors effects and indirect effects through species interactions) are then combined with the indirect effects to species through habitats.
 As the units from these assessments cannot be compared, we scale both assessments before combining them together.
-Results from the network-scale assessment were normalized between 0 and 2 to accound for the two types of effects considered in that assessment, while indirect effects to species through habitats was normalized between 0 and 1.
+Results from the network-scale assessment were normalized between 0 and 2 to account for the two types of effects considered in that assessment, while indirect effects to species through habitats was normalized between 0 and 1.
 Results from both assessment were then summed within each grid cell to provide a joint cumulative effects assessment to species that considers direct stressors effects and indirect effects arising through species interactions and habitats.

 ## Ecosystem-scale cumulative effects assessment